Known Issues and Fixes

 Marine-Grade Wiring is Not Always Used

 Marine-grade wiring is made with tinned copper to avoid corrosion.
-The insulation is also much tougher.
+The insulation is also much tougher to withstand abrasion from vibration and boat movement.

 Ground Bus Corrosion

-Solution: Replace with a high quality bus and replace wire terminals that are corroded.
+Solution: Replace with a high quality marine bus.
+Replace wire sections and terminals that are corroded.

 Unclear Circuit Paths

 There is no central fuse or circuit breaker panel.
-The circuit breakers on the console are the closest thing, but they supply power to more devices than the labels indicate and the amperage is incorrect.
+The circuit breakers on the console are the closest thing, but they supply power to more devices than their labels indicate.
+A single circuit may branch to feed other devices, so the breaker associated with the Interior Lights switch may also power the radio, throttle or other circuits.

 Improperly Shielded High Voltage Line